 CID 26 There are different types of production machines - complex machines are not so old as estimated here

 Within factory installations, sensors are attached to machines for the purpose of monitoring operations and preventive maintenance.
 According to a survey by Japan's Ministry of Economy, Trade and Industry , the lifetime of production machines is generally long and about 10.9% of them have been used for more than 30 years, as shown in Figure 1.
-In many cases, sensors have been attached to old machines after installation.
+In many cases, sensors usually continue to be used for long time once they have been introduced, resulting in coexistence of sensors and their communication interfaces in different generations as well as with existing machines.

 Figure 1 Share of production machines by age